 Secondary MS degree

-Graduate students in other Georgia Tech units who wish to obtain a Masters degree in Math as a secondary MS degree should be aware that: (1) no such request will be considered until at least half of the required coursework for the relevant MS degree has been completed; (2) we will not be able to provide office space or any other type of logistic or financial support; (3) any such request will need to be accompanied by the student transcript, and the Change of Level Form.
+Graduate students in other Georgia Tech units who wish to obtain a Masters degree from the School of Math as a secondary MS degree should be aware that: (1) no such request will be considered until at least half of the required coursework for the relevant MS degree has been completed; (2) we will not be able to provide office space or any other type of logistic or financial support; (3) any such request will need to be accompanied by the student transcript, and the Change of Level Form.
 Please contact Chris Jankowski for more details.

 Transfer to the PhD Program